ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 Here are some examples:
 * You are setting up a new H7 deployment for 2,000 VDI users on {{site.data.keyword.cloud_notm}}.
 There are no on-premises components.
 Purchase 2,000-user Horizon Universal license in this case.
 * You have an existing Horizon 7 pod on-premises for 2,000 users, and you want to deploy a pod on {{site.data.keyword.cloud_notm}} for an addition 1,000 users for full time VDI use.
 The best license type is the Horizon Universal license for your Horizon 7 pod on {{site.data.keyword.cloud_notm}}.
-You would keep your perpetual license for on-premise pod until renewal and then decided whether to move to Horizon Universal license for your on-prem pod.
+You would keep your perpetual license for the on-premises pod until renewal and then decided whether to move to Horizon Universal license for your on-premises pod.
-* You have an existing Horizon 7 pod on-premises for 2,000 users, and you want to deploy a pod on {{site.data.keyword.cloud_notm}} as BCDR capacity for the 2,000 users on-premise.
+* You have an existing Horizon 7 pod on-premises for 2,000 users, and you want to deploy a pod on {{site.data.keyword.cloud_notm}} as BCDR capacity for the 2,000 users on premises.
 The best license type is to upgrade your existing 2,000-user perpetual license to 2,000-user Horizon Universal license.

 ### License enablement
 {: #horizon-deploy-config-lic-enable}